cbeggs615/6104-A3/README.md

 2. Multiple teams added each with own stats
   - Scenario: Two sports (Baseball and Basketball) were added.
 Baseball included two teams, while Basketball included one.
   - Result: The LLM successfully generated distinct summaries for each team without confusing stats between sports.
 However, similar to the single-team case, it produced list-style summaries (per-stat explanations) instead of a cohesive narrative.
   - Action to take: Clarify in the prompt that the model should produce a unified, paragraph-style summary integrating all key stats, rather than a stat-by-stat breakdown followed by a conclusion.
-Try to encourage as concise as possible.
+Try to encourage LLM to be as concise as possible.
   - New Prompt:
   ```
   You are a professional sports analyst.